 Social commerce isn’t for everyone.
 Strict advertising policies mean that certain products including alcohol and restricted healthcare products/services are not able to be advertised in any form on social media, including in product catalogues.
 In-app shopping also doesn’t allow the listing of digital products.
 If any items you upload to your product catalogue are rejected, you will be notified by the platform and given the opportunity to appeal the decision.

 With consumer behaviour shifting, social commerce is likely to pop up on our screens more and more.
 Combining this with the rise of the in-app purchase, it will be interesting to monitor the usage of in-app shopping in months to come.
 There will undoubtedly still be online shoppers coming from mainstream channels such as search engines and email marketing.

-If you’re interested in setting up social commerce for your business, or enhancing your existing organic social media strategy with product tags, speak to one of our digital marketing experts today.
+If you’re interested in setting up social commerce for your business, or enhancing your existing organic social media strategy with product tags, book a meeting and speak to one of our digital marketing experts today.